Hiring An Electronic Assembly Service

 - You have an issue that your current electronic manufacturer can’t accommodate

 Your next step is searching out the right manufacturer that has the certifications you need and the experience in your type of build.
-However, you should be searching not only for an electronic assembly service but a manufacturing partner.
+However, you should be searching not only for an electronic contract manufacturing service but a manufacturing partner.